 The Data Resource Center, funded by the Maternal and Child Health Bureau, has partnered with the American Academy of Pediatrics to help state and family leaders quickly access data on how children and youth in each state experience care within a medical home.
 Measurement resources are available by state, practice, and policy.

-The National Academy for State and Health Policy (NASHP) has a database of information on all 50 states policies and programs regarding medical home implementation.
+The Primary Care Collaborative has a database of information on all 50 states policies and programs regarding medical home implementation.
 This site provides an interactive map with detailed information on each state’s current laws, partnerships, methods of defining a medical home, financing structure, and measurement of quality improvement.
-Resources include strategies for state implementation, archived webinars, and publications provide in-depth analysis of state-level policy on medical home implementation.

 (Vol. 2: The Patient-Centered Medical Home).
 Rockville (MD): Agency for Healthcare Research and Quality (US); 2012 Jul.
 (Evidence Reports/Technology Assessments, No. 208.2.)
 This report includes reviews of effectiveness of bundled payment programs, effectiveness of the patient-centered medical home, QI strategies to address health disparities, effectiveness of medication adherence interventions, effectiveness of public reporting, prevention of healthcare-associated infections, QI measurement of outcomes for people with disabilities, and health care and palliative care for patients with advanced and serious illness.
 The overview describes the scope of the eight reports; summarizing the quality levers, populations, interventions, outcomes, and other features across the reports; and discusses key messages by audience.